ubbop42/ece238labs/README.md

-# ece238labs
-to build:
-make
-to run:
-make run
-to clean:
-make clean
+To build the solution, enter the following command: make To run the solution, enter the following command: make run To clean the solution, enter the following command: make clean